mautic/developer-documentation-new/docs/rest_api/getting_started.rst

 Getting started
 ###############

-Mautic provides several ``REST API`` endpoints that you can use.
-In the navigation menu on the left, you can find the available endpoints.
+Mautic provides several REST API endpoints.
+You can find the available endpoints in the navigation menu on the left.

 .. warning::

-    By default, Mautic's ``REST API`` isn't enabled.
-The Mautic administrator can enable the API in the Mautic UI under ``Configuration -> API Settings``, or by setting ``'api_enabled' => 1`` in ``app/config/local.php`` directly.
+   Mautic turns off the REST API by default.
+The Mautic administrator can turn on the API in the Mautic UI under **Configuration > API Settings**, or by setting ``'api_enabled' => 1`` in ``app/config/local.php`` directly.

 .. note::

-    Mautic has an API library available for PHP.
-Check out the :xref:`Mautic API Library`.
+   Mautic provides an API library for PHP.
+See the :xref:`Mautic API Library` for more information.

 Authentication
 **************